Magnesium has become increasingly popular in the wellness world — and for good reason.

 How Much Magnesium Per Day You Need

-Here's how much magnesium you should get daily, per the National Institutes of Health (NIH).
+Here's how much magnesium you should get daily, per the NIH.

 0 to 6 months